berlinonline/converjon/README.md

 More options are available as GET parameters.
 All parameters need to be URL encoded.

-Several examples are available on the `/demo` page which is enabled when starting Converjon with the [development config file](https://github.com/berlinonline/converjon/blob/master/config/development.yml).
+Several examples are available on the `/demo` page which is enabled when starting Converjon with the [development config file](https://github.com/berlinonline/converjon/blob/master/config/development.yml) via ```converjon --dev```.

 It's recommended to set the server port to `80` in [configuration](#server) and to run Converjon on a separate subdomain of your site or behind a reverse proxy like Nginx or Varnish.